w3kasper/autoblogs/README.md

 npm start

-_this will go into the server folder and install all dependancies, then start a react application on port 3000_
+_this will go into the client folder and install all dependancies, then start a react application on port 3000_

 ## IMAGES